⋆THE AMERICAN FLAG⋆

 attacks.
 We have received them as a fair Inheritance from our worthy Ancestors: They purchased them for us with toil and danger and expense of treasure and blood; and transmitted them to

 us with care and diligence.
-It will bring an everlasting mark of infamy on the present generation, enlightened as it
+It will bring an everlasting mark of infamy on the present generation,

 (SONS OF LIBERTY 1765)